davidch2020/davidch2020.github.io/project2024/bond-bios-book/intro.md

 This Jupyter book is crafted to explore the bond biographies compiled by the team.
 Our goal is to provide an in-depth look at various bonds issued throughout American history.
 There are five bonds that the team looked at this summer.
 - **Louisiana Purchase Bonds**: The US issued \$11.25 million worth of bonds to fund the Louisiana Purchase in 1803.
 - **War of 1812 Bonds and Treasury Notes**: The US issued both long-term bonds and short-term bonds, in the form of treasury notes, to fund the War of 1812 throughout 1812 to 1815.
+    - **Second Bank Project**: The goal of the project was to see whether bondholders of War of 1812 stock used the Second Bank of the US to increase bond prices after the war ended.
+Our work on this project is based off of Patrick Newman's book *Cronyism: Liberty versus Power in Early America, 1607–1849* (2021).
+In his book, he claims that the bondholders created the Bank for the purpose of raising the six percent bond price.
+The team wanted to find evidence that could support or disagree with Newman's claim and write them down in the report.
+The team also used Python, Matplotlib, and Pandas to create graphs and tables analyzing the bondholders of the war stock.
+By analyzing bondholders, the team aimed to discover the banks, individuals, and states that held the most subscriptions, and look into their biographies.
 - **The 5-20s of the Civil War**: The Union issued the 5-20s to finance the Civil War.
 The name came from the fact that these bonds had a 20 year maturity and could be redeemed after 5 years.
 - **The Currency Sixes**: The US issued these bonds to finance the construction of the trancontinental railroads between 1862 and 1869.
 - **The Liberty and Victory Loans**: The US issued these bonds to finance the US effort during World War I, from April 1917 to September 1918.